We were sent some photos of a bed made by Michael Yates

 The bed, which features stunning curves and natural woods, looks unlike any design we've seen.
 Our old favorite the Kyoto console cabinet is a perfect match with its surprising details and intricate joinery techniques.

 Though there's no doubt about it—we love a great deal on furnishings for the home.
 Designs like these, though, remind us of the spectacular detail and worth of a custom created piece of furniture.
-For more information about these pieces and those involved, visit the websites of Michael Yates, Threshold and Michael Hsu.
+For more information about these pieces and those involved, visit the websites of Michael Yates

 Do you have any furniture that was custom made for your space, either by you or someone else?
 Did you have to consider custom furniture because of a design need, or desire?
 Tell us about it!